Hospitality: Islam

-In Islam, there is a strong emphasis on expressing goodwill through the phrase peace be upon you Assalamu Alaikum.
+In Islam, there is a strong emphasis on expressing goodwill through the phrase "peace be upon you" or Assalamu Alaikum.
 This practice is rooted in the teachings of Muhammad.
 These teachings extend to the treatment of guests and even prisoners of war.
 Authentic sources and Quranic verses underscore the importance of showing kindness and peace towards these people.

 Abu Aziz ibn Umair reported: "I was among the prisoners of war on the day of the battle of Badr.
 Muhammad had said, 'I enjoin you to treat the captives well.'
 After I accepted Islam, I was among the Ansar (Inhabitants of Madinah) and when the time of lunch or dinner arrived, I would feed dates to the prisoners for I had been fed bread due to the command of Muhammad."

 Invite (all) to the Way of thy Lord with wisdom and beautiful preaching, and argue with them in ways that are best and most gracious.

 Good hospitality is crucial in Islam even in business.
 According to another report, Muhammad passed by a pile of food in the market.
 He put his hand inside it and felt dampness, although the surface was dry.
 He said:

 "O owner of the food, what is this?"

 The man said, "It was damaged by rain, O Messenger of God."

 He said, "Why did you not put the rain-damaged food on top so that people could see it!
 Whoever cheats us is not one of us."